Civic Life, Moral Philosophy

 And leverage, when left unexamined, becomes power without restraint.

 This is where many well-meaning people falter.
-They assume scrutiny signals hostility, and defense signals loyalty.
+They assume scrutiny signals hostility, and defense of their “trusted” leader or business signals loyalty.
 In reality, the opposite is often true.
-Shielding a figure from examination is not kindness—it is abdication.
-It transfers moral responsibility away from the individual and onto the crowd that refuses to look.
+Shielding a public figure from examination is not really kindness—it is abdication.
+It transfers moral responsibility away from the individual with power or influence, and onto the crowd that refuses to look.

 In private life, we understand this instinctively.

-We do not hand control of our finances, our children, or our safety to someone merely because they are pleasant or persuasive.
+We do not hand control of our finances, our children, or our safety to someone merely because they are pleasant, persuasive or even highly recommended by others .
 We verify.
 We investigate.
 We ask uncomfortable questions precisely because the stakes are high.

 Public influence raises the stakes further, not lower.